Chamion/eslint-plugin-chamion-typescript/docs/rules/prefer-flatmap.md

 );
 ```

+## Automatic Fixes

+The rule suggests transforming violations into an `Array.prototype.flatMap` usage.
+In most cases this transformation results in functionally equivalent code but type annotations will need to be adjusted by hand which is why the transformation is only a suggestion isntead of an automatically applied fix.

 ## When Not To Use It

 If you don't agree the `Array.prototype.flatMap` usage is more readable or cannot use it in your execution environment disable this rule.